-Proposals which lead to an overall improvement in road safety or increased off street parking, will be welcomed in accordance with the Soham Design Guidance and Codes.
+Proposals which lead to an overall improvement in road safety or increased off street parking, will be supported in accordance with the Soham Design Guidance and Codes.

-Proposals for the delivery of new public car parking facilities in the town centre, which reduces parking on the High Street, will be supported where it would preserve or enhance the appearance of the Conservation Area.
-All highways works in or in the vicinity of the Soham Conservation Area must be sensitively designed and seek to conserve or enhance the significance of individual heritage assets as well as the Conservation Area itself.
+Proposals for the delivery of new public car parking facilities in the town centre, will be supported where they would preserve or enhance the appearance of the Conservation Area.
+All highways works in or in the vicinity of the Soham Conservation Area should be sensitively designed and seek to conserve or enhance the significance of individual heritage assets as well as the Conservation Area itself.